 Mathematics Day, on December 22, celebrates the birth anniversary of India’s famed mathematician Srinivasa Ramanujan.
 Ramanujan’s genius has been regarded by mathematicians to be on the same level as Euler and Jacobi from the 18th and 19th centuries.
 His work in the number theory is especially regarded and made advances in the partition function.
 Since 2012, India’s National Mathematics Day is recognized on December 22 annually with numerous educational events held at schools and universities throughout the country.
 In 2017, the day’s significance was enhanced by the opening of the Ramanujan Math Park in Kuppam, in Chittoor, Andhra Pradesh.
-Mathematics lovers like Sri Ramanujan are all around the world and some even support others enhance their knowledge on the subject, visit Scholaroo to find information on mathematics based scholarships and more.
+Mathematics lovers like Sri Ramanujan are all around the world and some even support others enhance their knowledge on the subject.
+If you are interested in pursuing mathematics, you can visit Scholaroo to find information on mathematics-based scholarships and more.

 History of Mathematics Day

 Srinivasa Ramanujan is the brilliant mathematician behind the inspiration for Mathematics Day in India, whose works influenced many across the country and the world.
 Ramanujan was born in 1887, in Erode Tamil Nadu to an Iyengar Brahmin family.
 At age 12, despite lacking a formal education, he excelled at trigonometry and developed many theorems for himself.